 Formal Operational Stage

-Adolescents who reach this fourth stage of intellectual development — usually at age 11-plus — are able to logically use symbols related to abstract concepts, such as algebra and science.
+This stage of cognitive development is usually reached during adolescence.
+Children over the age of 11 find it easier to use symbols related to abstract concepts, such as algebra and science.

-Although Piaget believed in lifelong intellectual development, he insisted that the formal operational stage is the final stage of cognitive development, and that continued intellectual development in adults depends on the accumulation of knowledge.
+Piaget was a firm believer in lifelong intellectual development, but he felt that the formal operational stage is the final stage of cognitive development.
+After that, continued intellectual development in adults was purely the accumulation of knowledge.